 Dr. Swenson is a Professor of Management at the College in the School of Business & Technology, and Director of the Online MBA for Rural Healthcare.
 He is a Licensed Psychologist with a doctorate is in Counseling Psychology and post-doctorate diplomate is in Forensic Psychology, and he holds master's degrees in Management, Media and Technology, School Counseling, and IT Leadership.
 His academic interests include shiftwork, systems theory, crisis and stress management, leadership pathology, and ethics.
 Dr. Swenson currently teaches Organization Development, Marketing/Consumer Behavior and Capstone/Thesis courses.
 He is the author of over 100 articles, book chapters, psychological tests, and a book, Stress Management for Law Enforcement Officers.
 He is currently working with the American Bar Association on a nation-wide survey of judicial stress, and co-facilitates the Integrative Systems Group on healthcare issues.
 Dr. Swenson’s personal interests include t'ai chi ch'uan, computer simulations, medieval history, writing, and blacksmithing.

 David J. Vosen MA, Lecturer in the Computer Information Systems Department.
 He has an undergraduate degree in Chemistry with certificate in German Language and Culture from Carleton College as well as a Masters specializing in Learning Technologies from the University of St. Thomas.
 His varied academic interests include emerging & adaptive technologies, online education, mobile innovation & integration, web design, multimedia, cognitive science, and environmental science.
 D.Vo teaches courses on Computer Architecture, Computer Security, Database Modeling & SQL, Computer Software & Applications, and Ecology.
 He is an author of hundreds of YouTube videos, loves to integrate themed music into his courses with over 75 unique playlists, is a web master & desktop publisher for several nonprofits, and is an active member of the NE MN STEM leadership team.
-His personal interests include drumming on Xbox live, swimming, esoteric philosophy, bagpipes, wilderness survival, reading with his daughters, visual arts, off-grid construction, and traveling far & wide.
+His personal interests include piping on the Great Highland Bagpipe, drumming on Xbox live, swimming, esoteric philosophy, wilderness survival, reading with his daughters, visual arts, off-grid construction, and traveling far & wide.